About The NextGen Database

 We have built an online, searchable database to help identify potential new collaborators (and collaborations) for Next Generation.
 The database also allows the media, students, policy-makers, and the general public to identify Canadian experts.
-The Nextgen database is part of the Next Generation – Collaboration for Development program, a partnership between the Canadian Council for International Co-operation (CCIC) and the Canadian Association for the Study of International Development (CASID) (Learn more about the program).
+The Nextgen database is part of the Next Generation – Collaboration for Development program, a partnership between Cooperation Canada and the Canadian Association for the Study of International Development (CASID).

 Next Generation aims to position Canada as a leader in innovative, multi-stakeholder international development and humanitarian research, practice and policy development.
 The goal is to encourage better collaborations between civil society and academia, and strengthen the Canadian ecosystem of research and knowledge sharing.

-To facilitate collaborations, we need a better sense of who the different groups and individuals in this ecosystem are – both within and beyond CCIC-CASID respective memberships.
+To facilitate collaborations, we need a better sense of who the different groups and individuals in this ecosystem are – both within and beyond Cooperation Canada-CASID respective memberships.
 That is where this database comes in.

 The database includes Canadian researchers from universities, colleges, institutes, think-tanks and civil society organizations working on global sustainable development issues including international development and humanitarian assistance, but also on domestic issues related to the SDGs.

 This community is large.
 To keep the process manageable during the first phase, we have developed the database in three steps, identifying primary, secondary and tertiary targets.